24-29 June 2018

 The Lindau Council Review Panel has previously rejected applicants who did not put sufficient effort in completing their profile and in providing information for the reviewers.

-The successful candidates will receive a grant-in-aid from the Academy up to AUD6,250 (GST exclusive) towards the cost of:
+The successful candidates will receive a grant-in-aid from the Academy up to AUD6,750 (GST exclusive) towards the cost of:

-All successful candidates are expected to attend the full program of events of the 67th Lindau Nobel Laureates Meeting.
-Delegates will need to arrive in Lindau before the opening ceremony on Sunday 25 June 2017 and depart after the close of the program on Friday 30 June 2017.
+All successful candidates are expected to attend the full program of events of the 68th Lindau Nobel Laureates Meeting.
+Delegates will need to arrive in Lindau before the opening ceremony on Sunday 24 June 2018 and depart after the close of the program on Friday 29 June 2018.
+Delegates will then have the opportunity to take part in a 3-day site visit tour of relevant laboratories and businesses in Germany, concluding on the morning of July 5 2018.
+The tour is also funded by the Science and Industry Endowment Fund.

 The program does not provide funds for bench fees, managerial, insurance or visa costs.